ibm-messaging/mq-appliance/monitoring/README.md

 ## Monitor an Appliance HA Group

-The expect script for this is mqa_ha_status.exp.
+The expect script for this is mqa_ha_status.exp

 This script is configured with information about two appliances that are configured as an HA Group.
 The script connects to each of the appliances and periodically (every five seconds) issues the mqcli `status` command, without a queue manager name, to get information about the CPU, disk and memory usage of the appliance as a whole.
 It then runs the mqcli `dsphagrp` command to get the HA status of the two appliances in the HA Group.